sentoz/nexus-oss-docker/README.md

 ### Preparing overlays

-If you need to make any changes to the basic configuration, then you need to create a project with the configuration.
+If you need to make any changes to the basic configuration, then you must to create a project with the configuration.

 * Create a project with a configuration and create an overlay there referring to this base
 * If necessary, you can apply a patch to change:
-* resource request and limit
+* Resource request and limit
-* storage class
+* Storage class
-* storage size
+* Storage size
 * You can also make changes to the configuration files.

 At the current moment, the deployment of this database is maximally configured